 Obviously, course quality is an important factor when making a buying decision.
-MasterClass offers a pretty high-standard to their courses.
+MasterClass offers a pretty high standard to their courses.
 Each course has somewhere between 10-20+ individual lectures that cover a range of sub-topics.
 For example, here’s the outline for the Serena Williams course.

 Obviously, the celebrity instructors are the selling point for MasterClass, so it makes sense that they’d double-down on making the instructor the star of the show.
-However, if you’re taking the class to learn a new skill, you may be dissapointed.
+However, if you’re taking the class to learn a new skill, you may be disappointed.

 With The Great Courses Plus, the quality of the course depends on the subject and who teaches.
 Some classes are more structured, and others have a more thought-provoking flair.
 If you decide to take a class in the arts, expect to see less structure.
 For more business-oriented programs, you can see a clear framework for each lesson.
-Either way though, they’ve clearly got set learning intentions for students and you can learn quite a lot from taking Great Courses Plus courses.
+Either way though, they’ve got set learning intentions for students and you can learn quite a lot from taking Great Courses Plus courses.

 Flexibility and Time Commitment

 When it comes to MasterClass and The Great Courses Plus, you can watch the courses at your convenience.
 Courses on both platforms have about 20 video lessons, each lasting about 10 to 30 minutes.
-Some Great Courses Plus videos can be longer, but still an approporiate length.
+Some Great Courses Plus videos can be longer, but still an appropriate length.

 You can pause or rewind as needed.
 Students can view lessons on their smartphone, tablet, computer, Apple TV, Amazon Fire TV, or any other streaming player.